FactorySimPy/FactorySimPy/docs/examples.md

-In the example below, there are multiple sources that generates items and puts it into their output buffer.
-Machine chooses one of its `in_edges` and picks an item and processes it and chooses an output edge and puts the item there.
+In the example below, there are multiple sources that generates items and puts it into their output buffers.
+The machine chooses one of its `in_edges` and picks an item and processes it and chooses an output edge and puts the item there.
 It choses the input edge and output edge based on the values yielded from function specified in `in_edge_selection` parameter and `out_edge_selection` parameter.